shivannis/xandr-docs-public/xandr-docs/articles/curate/create-an-insertion-order.md

 If not set, the insertion order will inherit the advertiser's currency.
 You cannot change the currency after saving the insertion order.

+> [!TIP]
-As a best practice, align currency to the billing currency in order to achieve the best possible local currency experience.
+> As a best practice, align currency
+> to the billing currency in order to achieve the best possible local currency experience.
 See [Currency Support](currency-support.md).

 **Viewability Standard**